max-hanrahan/qual_prep/Electrodynamics/notebook.md

 # This is my (humble) attempt to digitally recreate the notes of Hamilton College professor Kate Brown.

 ## Prof. Brown encouraged us to keep a notebook "as a record of our leraning".
 So strongly, in fact, that it was worth 25% of our grades.
 As such, this is the neatest documentation of physics I've ever done.
-I'm documenting it here on GitHub to hold myself accountable as part of studying for the qualification exam.
+I'm committing it here on GitHub to hold myself accountable, as part of studying for my qualification exam.

 # (Basically) The Greatest Story Ever Told
 ## (at least according to KB)